Help and Support to use our services

 Overseas orders

-Equisal test kits are only available in the UK at present.
+EquiSal test kits are only available in the UK at present.
 For queries outside the UK please contact the EquiSal laboratory direct: [email protected]

 Returning samples to the lab